seco/crop/README.md

-Simple implementation of HTML5 image crop
+Simple implementation of HTML5 image crop in any polygon shape